mafalb/python-ftputil/README.txt

 - This release requires at least Python 2.3.
 (Previous releases worked with Python versions from 2.1 up.)

-- The method ``FTPHost.set_directory_format`` has been removed, since the directory format is set automatically.
+- The "old" method ``FTPHost.set_directory_format`` has been removed, since the directory format (Unix or MS) is set automatically.
+(The new method ``set_parser`` is a different animal since it takes a parser object to parse "foreign" formats, not a string.)

 Documentation
 -------------